 After dinner we headed to MoJo’s for a few brews and glasses of wine before bed.
 Which was after 2am… Which is really late for us now… ( Or, at least for me!)

 The next morning was pretty lazy with a late wake up call and a decadent brunch.
 (My favorite kind of morning!)
 We went to the Hyatt for unlimited fresh squeezed orange juice(!), eggs Benedict and apple + almond waffles.
-The food was delicious even in the midst of a reverse hangover….
-(I have no idea why but I woke up feeling fine and then progressively started showing signs of a hangover…!?!?)
+The food was delicious even in the midst of a lightweight hangover (pun intended?).

 I’m in the middle of a 30 day yoga challenge so before we headed out again Morgan and I did a quick yoga sesh.
 After we namaste’d, it was time to go WINE TASTING.
 We drove a few miles from Bellevue to Woodinville, which is a super cute little town with a lot different places to wine taste.
-Our first stop was a smaller place where we snagged a corner table and sipped on rosés, whites and reds.
-Next we went to Mark Ryan, a trendy, open tasting room recommended to Morgan by a friend.
+Our first stop was a smaller place where we snagged a corner table and sipped on rosés, whites, and reds.
+Next we went to Mark Ryan, an open tasting room recommended to Morgan by a friend.
 This place had cool high ceilings and a more trendier vibe than our first tasting.
 I’m not a wine expert by any means (I order the cheapest glass on the menu!) but Morgan knows a lot about different flavors, grapes, etc.

 After dinner we went back to MoJo’s where we were planning on calling it a night until we googled a bar recommended to us from some frequent Seattle visitors and realized it wouldn’t be open the next day before our flight.
 So we headed back out for a nightcap at Zigzag, a speakeasy type bar with old school cocktails.
 I was already showered and in my pajamas when we decided to go and, typically, I would have wanted to stay in but since Sunday was our last day, I figured why not?!
 You can sleep on the weekdays, after all.

 After Pike Place we went to Capitol Hill, which is the equivalent to the Castro in San Francisco for Seattle.
 It was fun to explore another new neighborhood and proves that visiting locals in the best way to travel.
-In sticking with the theme of local-favorites, we headed to Paseo next.
-Mike’s old roommate moved up to WA and told us about this sandwich shop-gem.
+In sticking with the theme of local-favorites, we headed to Paseo (pronounced PAAAA-SSSSAAAAAAYY-OOOOOOOO, by us and probably only us) next.
 Word to the wise?
 IF YOU EVER VISIT SEATTLE YOU NEED TO GO TO PASEO!
 Mike and I split a Caribbean Roast and Paseo Press while Morgan and Joe stuck to veggie options and got the Onion Obsessed Sandwich and Tofu Delight.
 In between big bites, messy hands, and giant sauteed onion slices, the four of us raved about Paseo’s food the entire meal.

 After our massive, marvelous, sandwiches, it was time to go to the airport.
 Washington was so much fun with some of the best food I’ve had this year!
 (Which reminded me of how underwhelmed I was with the food when I was in New York a few months ago… Stay tuned for the post!)